alero/real-testing/README.md

 * Create Entity Managers (manages the lifecycle of JPA creation, easy to combine with Datasource)
 * Utility to help with "flush/clear cache" testing problems to actaully ensure testing is done on the underlying SQL store

 [SolrPlugin](plugin/inject-solr-plugin/README.md)
 * Creates a SolrJPlugin that starts and collects a solr server with cores against the Lifecycle management
 * Uses a test "safe" copy of the solr config files depending on the lifecycle selected, starting cores against them
+* Multi collection contribution by @anderslindsgard

 [JerseyPlugin](plugin/inject-jersey-plugin/README.md)
-* Creates a Jersey inmemory connectd test base and connects it to the Lifecycle management
+* Creates a Jersey (grizzly) in-memory connected test base and connects it to the Lifecycle management
 * start/stop of the underlying server will honor the selected lifecycle, recommended usage is test_config lifecycle